 Any employer who is covered by OSHA has a duty to create a safe working environment free of recognized hazards and to follow all the OSHA health and safety standards that apply.
 Employers must identify and fix any health and safety hazards by making possible physical or engineering changes to working conditions before simply relying on personal protective equipment (PPE) like masks and gloves, etc. to deal with a hazard.

 For example, if there is a hazardous situation where harmful fumes are posing a risk to workers, the employer would have to try something like switching to safer chemicals, improving ventilation or trying to keep fumes away from workers before simply stating that workers have to wear a certain type of air-purifying mask to address the hazard.

-In addition to that, employers must also:
+In addition, employers must also:

-- Display the official OSHA Job Safety and Health – It’s the Law poster on-premises.
+- Display the official OSHA Job Safety and Health: It’s the Law poster on-premises.